voschezang/coding-handbook/labour/organized-labour.md

 A project specification can be made as formal and thorough as desired.
 See [requirements](project-requirements.md).
-Regardles, all projects should include the following.
+Regardles, all projects should include the following:

 - 📋 A project **definition**.
 A title and abstract.
 An understanding of:
   - *What is going to change?
 How?*